 Oh, hi.
 Me again.
 (Of course it’s fucking me, this is my blog.)
 As I mentioned earlier this summer, I found myself without studio mates and instead of getting new ones, decided to make up the lost income by offering female-centric workshops in my big, beautiful space.
 Now shit’s changed and I’ve crossed over to the dark side of gainful employment and may even have to give up my perfect studio, but the event isn’t going anywhere anytime soon (well, it may go to another physical location in the new year if I can’t find anyone to rent desks from me, but it’s not going away-away).
 Luckily, Kansas City is full of badass, inspiring women, and for the fourth Creativity + Cocktails event, I’m thrilled to have Emily Reinhardt, The Object Enthusiast as the featured speaker.
 Emily’s gorgeous ceramics are sold in shops around the country, and are even available from Anthropologie.
 If I could, I’d just fill my home with her beautiful things.
 (And after the event, I probably will and then my husband and I will get in a big fight about my shopping problem.)

-After a moderated Q&A with Suba, we’ll chat about our own projects, brainstorm, and support each other in our creative and business endeavors.
+After a moderated Q&A with Emily, we’ll chat about our own projects, brainstorm, and support each other in our creative and business endeavors.
 It will be part learning, part networking, part big-idea workshop, part cocktail party, and all sorts of women lifting up and inspiring other women.

 Like what you see and want to be the first to know when I announce the next one?
 Follow me on Instagram!